7 Best Eco-Friendly Toothpaste Brands: Zero Waste & Natural

 No, Tom's of Maine cannot be considered eco-friendly.
 A class action lawsuit alleges that the company misled consumers about the recyclability of its toothpaste tubes, with plaintiffs arguing that most US recycling facilities can't process these tubes (Resource Recycling).

 There are also concerns over the ingredients they use.
-Tom's own website admits they use synthetic ingredients, including propylene glycol and sodium lauryl sulfate (SLS) in their toothpastes, which contradicts their natural marketing claims.
+Tom's website admits they use synthetic ingredients, including propylene glycol and sodium lauryl sulfate (SLS) in their toothpastes, which contradicts their natural marketing claims.

 For these reasons, I do not recommend this brand.